 Recipe Notes

-Note 1: Sausage: Traditionally, this dish uses andouille sausage, but any smoked pork or beef sausage works.
-The sausage affects the dishโ€™s spiciness, flavor, and saltiness, varying the result each time.
+Note 1: Traditionally, this dish uses andouille sausage, but any smoked pork or beef sausage works.
+The sausage affects the dishโ€™s spiciness, flavor, and saltiness.

-Note 2: Red beans: Not to be confused with kidney beans-- the two are different!
+Note 2: Red beans are not to be confused with kidney beans.
 Be sure to drain and rinse beans before using.

 Nutrition